nazmul-me/TTPXHunter-Actionable-Threat-Intelligence-Extraction-as-TTPs-from-Finished-Cyber-Threat-Reports/README.md

 Run the Jupyter notebook **TTPXHunter.ipynb**

-The notebook will download the model directly from Huggingfac.
+The notebook will download the model directly from Huggingface.
 Model is available at: [https://huggingface.co/nanda-rani/TTPXHunter](https://huggingface.co/nanda-rani/TTPXHunter)

 ## Note: